MassTransit/MassTransit/doc/source/overview/backstory.rst

 MassTransit (MT) is a framework for creating distributed applications on the .Net platform.
-MT provides the ability to subscribe to messages by type and then connect different processing nodes though message subscriptions building a cohesive mesh of services.
+MT provides the ability to subscribe to messages by type and then connect different processing nodes through message subscriptions building a cohesive mesh of services.

 A bit of the back story?